 5. C++: The High-Performance Language

-C++ is synonymous with performance-critical applications such as game engines, real-time systems, and high-frequency trading applications.
-It provides low-level memory manipulation, which is essential for applications where performance is paramount.
-Despite its steep learning curve, C++ remains a preferred language for system-level programming and applications that require direct hardware interaction.
+It basically is the language of performance-critical applications like game engines, real-time systems, and high-frequency trading applications.
+Being able to manipulate memory at the lowest level is an important capability which has enabled such applications where performance is paramount.
+Though being steep in learning, C++ is a favorite language for system-level programming and applications with direct need for hardware interaction.

 Key Features: